mbacvanski/mbacvanski.github.io/learning.md

 # A few things I learn every day
 _This isn't real-time.
 I usually update this every so often with a few days at once.
 Dates in `YYYY-MM-DD`._

+### 2020-09-13
+* Stoicism and Seneca (added to my reading list)
+* The independent set problem and some applications to things like interval scheduling and bipartite matching
+* What my would-be-roomates' dorm in Boston looks like (it's nice!)

 ### 2020-09-12
 * How to play codenames
 * [Silq](https://silq.ethz.ch/) is a cool and hip high level quantum programming language which has the unique feature of automatic uncomputation